Anxiety and Related Conditions Extended Outpatient Program (ARC-EOP)

 The Program Format

-ARC-EOP is specifically designed for individuals who are waiting to get into IOP or PHP.
+ARC-EOP is specifically designed for individuals who are waiting to get into IOP or PHP or are stepping down after completing one of our intensive programs.
 It also serves as a stand-alone program for individuals who need more than just a one day a week therapy appointment.
 The program is specifically designed to be time limited.
 ARC-EOP runs for a total of 9-weeks.
 Individuals can be enrolled in ARC-EOP at any time since the Skills Group modules are independent of one another.
 Once the individual has completed the 9th week of treatment, they will then be assessed as to whether they are appropriate for a higher level of care (e.g., IOP or PHP), require a second course of EOP, or will be referred to outpatient providers in the community (e.g., psychotherapist, prescriber, etc.).
 This ensures that all individuals who are waiting for the service will have the opportunity to participate while those that have already completed the program will be connected with the continued care they need in order to move forward.

 - Assessment and Medication Management (Psychiatrist or Nurse Practitioner)